 THE SERVICE PROVIDER’S OTHER AGREEMENTS.
 The Service Provider’s services are not to be construed by this Agreement as being exclusively committed to the Board.
 The Service Provider shall be free, in its discretion, to provide the same to any other person, or firm, provided always that the Service Provider must ensure that the services required by the Board as provided herein shall at all times be performed timely and in full.
 The Service Provider hereby warrants that there is no conflict of interest in the Service Provider’s other agreements, if any, with activities to be performed hereunder, and the Service Provider shall advise the Board if a conflict of interest arises in the future.

-[Determine whether to add warranty provision]

 INSURANCE.
-The Service Provider shall maintain liability insurance in the minimum sum of $1,000,000 [confirm] covering the services that are rendered to the Board under this Agreement and workers’ compensation insurance on all of its employees who provide services under this Agreement.
+The Service Provider shall maintain liability insurance in the minimum sum of $1,000,000 covering the services that are rendered to the Board under this Agreement and workers’ compensation insurance on all of its employees who provide services under this Agreement.
+The Service Provider shall maintain at minimum $75,000 in Garage Keepers legal liability insurance.
 The Service Provider shall provide the Board with written evidence of such insurance.
 The Board will maintain liability insurance coverage for the Board.

 INDEMNIFICATION.
 The Service Provider agrees to indemnify and hold the Board and its employees and agents harmless from claims, demands, losses, liabilities, judgments, costs and expenses, including reasonable attorney’s fees, arising out of, related to or in connection with its obligations under this Agreement.
 However, the Service Provider will not provide indemnity against claims, liability, loss, or expense when shown by the final judgment of a court of competent jurisdiction to have been caused by the willful or sole negligence or sole misconduct of the Board.